Recipes Worth Repeating

 Homemade Salad Dressing

-1. Combine all ingredients for the salad dressing and put in a container that has a tight lid.
-Shake dressing well and chill in the refrigerator.
+• Combine the Canola oil, white wine vinegar, sugar, salt, and garlic t in a large container that has a tight lid.
+Shake the vinaigrette well and chill in the refrigerator for at least 2 hours before serving.

 Romaine Salad